 While we offer our own courses about IT topics on openHPI our well-developed technical platform is also used by other MOOC initiatives: On openSAP there are different courses for vocational training; in 2015, Hasso Plattner Institute set up the platform mooc.house to give interested companies and institutions the possibility to offer their own courses.
 For the World Health Organization (WHO), Hasso Plattner Institute provides another instance of the same infrastructure called OpenWHO.
 WHO uses this interactive knowledge-transfer platform to offer online courses to improve the response to health emergencies.

-Also at Hasso Plattner Institute the openHPI project roots in our tele-TASK project, which is an integrated system to easily record a lecturer's talk together with the accompanying presentation slides.
+The openHPI project at Hasso Plattner Institute also roots in our tele-TASK project, which is an integrated system to easily record a lecturer's talk alongside the accompanying presentation slides.
 Since then, almost all lectures and talks with visiting scholars at Hasso Plattner Institute have been digitized.

-In 2012, also other teachers and institutions began to offer Massive Open Online Courses about higher education content and different platforms have evolved building a new e-learning ecosystem.
-Those initiatives often came from US universities, but also Germany was very early part of the movement.
+In 2012, other teachers and institutions began to offer Massive Open Online Courses about higher education content as well, and different platforms have evolved building a new e-learning ecosystem.
+Those initiatives often came from universities in the US, but also Germany was very early part of the movement.
 The first MOOC on openHPI ran in the summer of 2012.

 Esta página se ha cambiado por última vez en vie, 25 mar 2022 09:59:14 +0000.